aiafs-aaai/aiafs-aaai.github.io/_schedule/talk_02_Adarsh.md

 speaker: Adarsh Krishnamurthy

 # Title of the event
-title: Contributed talk 1: Deep implicit surface reconstruction of 3D plant geometry from point cloud
+title: "Contributed talk 1: Deep implicit surface reconstruction of 3D plant geometry from point cloud"

 # Time of the event
 time: "10:00 - 10:15"